Shane Mosley Jr.

 Shane Mosley Jr. (born December 18, 1990) is an American professional boxer who currently competes in the super middleweight division.

 Early life

 Mosley Jr. is the son of boxing legend and hall of famer Shane Mosley.

 Professional career

 Mosley Jr. made his pro debut on April 26, 2014, in Port Hueneme, California.
 He knocked his opponent out after just 34 seconds.
-Mosley suffered his first defeat in his 4th professional fight against Marchristoper Adkins.
+Mosley suffered his first defeat in his fourth professional fight against Marchristoper Adkins.
 He wobbled Adkins the first round but lost a split decision.

 Mosley Jr. vs. Jacobs

-Mosley Jr. got his biggest win of his career so far when he outworked former middleweight champion Daniel Jacobs albeit a past it version.
+Mosley Jr. got the biggest win of his career so far when he defeated former world middleweight champion Daniel Jacobs at the Honda Center in Anaheim, California, on July 6, 2024.

 Mosley Jr. vs. Ramos

-Mosley Jr. is scheduled to face Jesus Ramos for the interim WBC middleweight title on October 25, 2025, in Las Vegas, NV.
+Mosley Jr. faced Jesus Ramos for the interim WBC middleweight title at the Frost Bank Center in San Antonio, Texas,on December 6, 2025.
+He lost via unanimous decision.

+Zuffa Boxing

+In February 2026, Mosley Jr. signed with Zuffa Boxing.

+Mosley Jr. vs. Bohachuk

+Mosley Jr. defeated Serhii Bohachuk by technical knockout in the sixth of their scheduled 10-round contest at the Meta Apex in Enterprise, Nevada, on May 10, 2026.